Wile E. Coyote and the Road Runner: Post-theatrical appearances

-Wile E. and the Road Runner would return to theatrical shorts in toddler form in the 2000 theatrical short Little Go Beep, and later in Baby Looney Tunes, but only in songs.
+Wile E. Coyote and the Road Runner appear in Baby Looney Tunes, but only in songs.
 However, they both had made a cameo in the episode "Are We There Yet?", where the Road Runner was seen out the window of Floyd's car with Wile E. chasing him.

-Wile E. Coyote had a cameo as the true identity of an alien hunter (a parody of Predator) in the Duck Dodgers episode "K-9 Quarry", voiced by Dee Bradley Baker.
+Wile E. Coyote had a cameo as the true identity of an alien hunter (a parody of Predator in the Predator franchise) in the Duck Dodgers episode "K-9 Quarry", voiced by Dee Bradley Baker.
 In that episode, he was hunting Martian Commander X-2 and K-9.
-He is also temporary as a member of Agent Roboto's Legion of Duck Doom from the previous season in another episode.
+He was also temporary as a member of Agent Roboto's Legion of Duck Doom from the previous season in another episode.

 In Loonatics Unleashed, Wile E. Coyote and the Road Runner's 28th century descendants are Tech E. Coyote (voiced by Kevin Michael Richardson) and Rev Runner (voiced by Rob Paulsen).
 Tech E. Coyote was the tech expert of the Loonatics (influenced by the past cartoons with many of the machines ordered by Wile E. from Acme), and has magnetic hands and the ability to molecularly regenerate himself (influenced by the many times in which Wile E. painfully failed to capture the Road Runner and then was shown to have miraculously recovered).
 Tech E. Coyote speaks, but does not have a transatlantic accent as Wile E. Coyote did.
 Rev Runner is also able to talk, though extremely rapidly, and can fly without the use of jet packs, which are used by other members of the Loonatics.
 He also has sonic speed, also a take-off of the Road Runner.
 The pair get on rather well, despite the number of gadgets Tech designs in order to stop Rev from talking, also they have their moments where they do not get along.
 When friendship is shown it is often only from Rev to Tech, not the other way around, this could, however, be attributed to the fact that Tech has only the barest minimum of social skills.
 They are both portrayed as smart, but Tech is the better inventor and at times Rev is shown doing stupid things.
 References to their ancestors' past are seen in the episode "Family Business" where the other Road Runners are wary of Tech and Tech relives the famous falling gags done in the Wile E. Coyote/Road Runner shorts.

 The Road Runner and Wile E. Coyote feature in 3D computer-animated cartoons or cartoon animation in the Cartoon Network TV series The Looney Tunes Show.
 The CGI shorts were only included in Season 1, but Wile E. and the Road Runner still appeared throughout the series in 2D animation.